purescript-halogen/purescript-halogen/docs/5 - Parent and child components.md

 HH.slot _button unit SomeOtherButton.component unit (Just <<< HandleButton2)
 ```

-The change in component and handler would have no effect.
+The change in component and handler would have **no effect**.
 The child component that was initialized in that slot will be preserved, and the original handler setup will be used when it emits messages.

 Changing the slot address value will cause the original component to be destroyed and a new one will be initialized in its place with a fresh state.